WhitelightningDev/storefront/README.md

 ### Installation

-1. Clone the repository to your local machine:
+1. To Clone the repository to your local machine:
    ```bash
    git clone https://github.com/your-username/e-commerce-store.git
    ```